 For an overview of our school program, watch this informational video.

 Enrollment Information

-Applications for the 2024-25 school year open in September for grades 9-12.
-You can submit your online application here or visit the school to submit an application.
+Applications for the 2025-26 school year are open for grades 9-12.
+You can submit your online application here.

+For an overview of our school program, watch this informational video.